All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 Getting to Paharganj by the Express Metro

-Exit the airport terminal and follow the signs towards the IGI Airport metro station.
+Exit the airport terminal and follow the signs towards the IGI Airport Metro station.
 The station is located just below a small shopping complex.
 Head through the small mall and down the escalators to find the station itself.

 Whenever you enter a station in Delhi (and the whole of India) you will need to go through a security check.
-Queue up in your respected line (men and women queue up in separate lines), put your bags through the scanner and head through the metal detector.
+Queue up in your respective line (men and women queue up in separate lines), put your bags through the scanner and head through the metal detector.

 Once through security, queue up at the ticket counter to purchase your ticket.
 There are ticket machines in the station, but these were not working when we visited and it looked as though you could only top up metro cards, not purchase a single ticket.
 If this is incorrect information, do let us know in the comments below.

-A ticket to New Delhi metro station costs 60 rupees each (£0.57 or £0.72).
+A ticket to New Delhi metro station costs 60 rupees (£0.57 or £0.72).
 At the ticket counter there were separate windows for cash and card payments.
 Just check before you queue up for which one you need.
 This is a very busy station and queues for tickets can get quite long, expect some barging and some attempts at butting in to the line to occur, but just stand your ground!
 Once you’ve bought your ticket, head down the escalators to platform 3.
 After a quick journey (4 stops on the orange line), you’ll have arrived at New Delhi metro station.

-To get to Paharganj from here, head up the escalators and follow the signs to New Delhi Railway Station.
-Exit the metro station and cross the footbridge over the very busy main road.
-When you reach the railway station, continue through security to enter the station and follow the footbridge over the platforms until you reach the exit on the opposite side of the station.
+To get to Paharganj from New Delhi Metro Station, head up the escalators and follow the signs to New Delhi Railway Station.
+Exit the metro station and cross the footbridge over the busy main road.
+When you reach the railway station, continue through security and enter the station.
+Follow the footbridge over the platforms until you reach the exit on the opposite side of the station.
 Head out of the carpark and you’ll be on the outer fringes of the Paharganj area.

 Just a word of warning, compared to the relative calm of the metro and airport, the carpark and roads outside of the railway station are chockablock and are quite literally filled to the brim with rickshaws, people and stalls, it's a chaotic entry to get into the Paharganj area, but like we said, nothing in India is ever straightforward!